Top of the page

 Nerve damage can cause pain, burning, tingling, and numbness and may leave you feeling weak.
 The feet are often affected.
 When you have nerve damage in your feet, you cannot feel your feet and toes as well as normal and may not notice cuts or sores.
 Even a small injury can lead to a serious infection.
 It is very important that you follow your doctor's advice on foot care.

 Sometimes diabetes damages nerves that help the body function.
 If this happens, your blood pressure, sweating, digestion, and urination might be affected.
-Your doctor may give you a target blood sugar level that is higher or lower than you are used to.
-Try to keep your blood sugar very close to this target level to prevent more damage.
+Your doctor may give you a target range for your blood sugar that is higher or lower than you are used to.
+Try to keep your blood sugar very close to this target range to prevent more damage.

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.